decipherDev/spring-data-jpa-rest-demo/README.md

 # spring-data-jpa-rest-demo
 A demo created to test the concepts of spring data jpa.
+It uses hibernate as ORM.